ravi013/codenameone-incubator/trunk/shannah/offline-build-tools/readme.txt

 A set of tools for building CodenameOne applications offline (i.e. without using the build server).

-Currently there is support only for iOS builds, but I plan to work on the rest as required.
+Currently there is support only for iOS and Android builds, but I plan to work on the rest as required.

 Requirements
 ============